magdaf41/E-commerceApp/README.md

 <h2>🧐 Features</h2>

-Here are some of the project's best features:
+Here are some of the best features of the project:

 *   Login and registration for customers employees and administrators.
 *   User Registration: users can create an account with their name, email, and password.